Mohamednajdawi/quiz_hub/docs/blog/README.md

 Built with FastAPI, Next.js, and cutting-edge AI.

-Try it free → quizhub.com
+Try it free → progrezz.com

 #EdTech #AI #Learning #Education
 ```

 ### Instagram Caption
 ```
-Transform your study routine with Quiz Hub! 📚✨
+Transform your study routine with Progrezz! 📚✨

 Upload a PDF or paste a URL → Get instant quizzes, flashcards, and study materials powered by AI.